 Handle ambiguous or undefined challenges through abstract thinking

 I am going to be working on my startup during the summer too.
 We just onboarded our fifth engineer, which means that our MVP will soon be ready and rolled out.
-By the time the summer starts, we are launching the product together with our clients and partners, so there is going to be need for stronger marketing efforts, and for functionality polishing.
+By the time the summer starts, we are launching the product together with our clients and partners, so there is going to be a need for stronger marketing efforts, and for functionality polishing.
 If development bandwidth is enough, I also have planned functionality for adding more services to our platform.

 Outside of work I have some personal goals for the summer: